Lingopie Review (2026): Is It Worth It to Learn Japanese?

 Simple dictionary, single word definitions only More advanced dictionary with pictures and example sentences

 Personally, if I could only sign up to one of these sites I would pick Lingopie.
-This is because I prefer to watch longer shows (you can really get absorbed, and it feels less like studying!) and they have a great selection of dramas.
-Also, the price is much lower.
+This is because I prefer to watch longer shows and full series (you can really get absorbed, and it feels less like studying!) and they have a great selection of dramas.

 I feel like Lingopie is simpler to use and has a focus on watching and enjoying content.
 FluentU is more focused on learning and drilling new words and phrases.